-Global Buddies runs every semester and brings together our current UK and current international students, who we call Mentors, with newly arrived international students, called Buddies, through organised events and activities.
-Many of these events are free or subsidised, and our Events team has even organised the first 6 weeks (see below), so bring your enthusiasm along and eagerness with you to make new friends.
+Global Buddies runs in the Autumn and Spring semesters and brings together our current UK and current international students, who we call Mentors, with newly arrived international students, called Buddies, through organised events and activities.
+Many of these events are subsidised, and our events team has even organised the first 4 weeks, so bring your enthusiasm along and eagerness with you to make new friends.
 Groups are also free to organise their own activities!
-Please note: due to Covid-19 and in order to follow university guidelines, we will not be able to provide the same type of activities this semester.

 Mentors can share their experiences and provide tips about how to settle into life at Brookes and Oxford, and new international students will share their unique experiences and culture.

 After registrations close, the Global Buddies Coordinators will match 1 Mentor with a small group of Buddies based on common interests.
 You will then meet up with your Mentor for the first time at the Welcome Event in week 2.
 Each group, led by a Mentor, will attend activities and events together throughout the semester which may be events organised by the Global Buddies Coordinators and/or your own activities.

 - Read all the information available on this webpage before signing up, to ensure the programme is right for you.

 - Complete the Registration Form in the section below (Register as a Mentor or Buddy).
 Please note, the forms for Buddies and Mentors are different so make sure you complete the one applicable to you.

 - We will then send you the Rules document to read, sign and email back to us.
 Your registration will then be completed!